KacobJeith/HeepDev/Server/README.md

 ## Command List

+* IsPLCServer: - The server will return "Yes" if it receives this message

 * NewConnect:(ClientInformationString) - Make the server either update the information for a client at this client's IP Address or add a new client with this IP Address and information

 * Echo:(InformationToBeRepeated) - Tell the server to echo some string back to the client